scristobal/basic-ecommerce/README.md

   - The `checkout` action is performed server side, the cart is send using `formData` and the server verifies the integrity and applicable offers sending back the actual total after discounts.

 - Tested with Vitest (unit) and Playwright (e2e):
-  - Each requirement has a corresponding e2e Playwright test
+  - Each requirement has a corresponding e2e Playwright test.
-  - Test fixtures and POM (Page Object Model) makes it easy to create new tests
+  - Test fixtures and POM (Page Object Model) makes it easy to create new tests.
-  - Core logic (offers and checkout) unit tested with Vitest
+  - Core logic (offers and checkout) unit tested with Vitest.
   - Each example corresponds to a unitary test of the checkout function.

 ## Additional features

 In addition to the strictly necessary requirements the following features were also included:

-- In the shop page, show the number of items necessary to get a discount
+- In the shop page, show the number of items necessary to get a discount.
-- In the product page, show available offers and status for current product
+- In the product page, show available offers and status for current product.
-- Products can have multiple offers
+- Products can have multiple offers.
-- Cart is handled client side but checkout is done on the server side
+- Cart is handled client side but checkout is done on the server side.
 - Deployed automatically using Vercel, high Lighthouse scores:
 ![Performance report](/lh_report.png)
 the low accessibility score is mainly due to low contrast color choices, fixing it would require to change the page design.